 One contest will have the winner of a Democratic primary contest facing Republican Sen. David Perdue.
-The other will be a “jungle” style special election, where all candidates appear on the same ballot and the top two vote-getters – regardless of party – go to a runoff if no candidate gets above 50% of the vote.
+The other will be a “jungle” style special election, where all candidates, including Sen. Loeffler, will appear on the same ballot and the top two vote-getters – regardless of party – go to a runoff if no candidate gets above 50% of the vote.

 What’s at stake

 Both Republicans and Democrats have an increased interest in capturing these seats, as the road to control of the Senate appears to take a detour through Georgia.
 The Republican Senate majority is currently 53-47, and Democrats would need to win only three seats if they win the presidency and the vice president casts the tie-breaking vote.

 Historically speaking, the “double-barrel” Senate races end up with the same party winning both seats.
 In 2018, Democratic Sen. Amy Klobuchar of Minnesota won her third term, and recently-appointed Democratic Sen. Tina Smith won the race to serve out the rest of Sen. Al Franken’s term after he resigned due to allegations of sexual harassment.

 According to the University of Virginia Center for Politics, there have been 55 instances where both senators have been on the ballot at the same time and only eight of them have resulted in a split ticket.

 The last instance was in 1966, when newly-Republican Sen. Strom Thurmond of South Carolina won reelection while former Democratic Gov. Ernest Hollings captured the seat opened up by Democratic Sen. Olin Johnston’s death.